ughdeeb/mixed-messages/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project: download the mixed-messages directory locally, access the mixed-messages directory in the terminal, and run node script.js multiple times to recieve jumbled sonnets.

 ```
-$ cd ../lorem
+$ cd ../mixed-messages
-$ npm install
-$ npm start
+$ node script.js
 ```